YahyaYousef/music_player/README.md

 ![](preview_images/persistent.gif)||![](preview_images/music%20list.png)||![](preview_images/now%20playing.png)

-## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-*   Ensure you have Flutter and Dart installed on your machine.
-*   Use a compatible IDE such as VSCode or Android Studio.

 ## State Management with Get

 This project uses the Get package for state management.
 Here are some reasons why Get is chosen: